Can you compost cheese

 • Break up your dairy waste into smaller chunks for faster decomposition and prevention of anaerobic conditions.

 • Add cheese and other dairy products to the center of your composting mass.
-Ensure it is at the center of some dry brown materials, which will act as a bulking agent and break down leachate from the cheese or dairy.
+Ensure it is at the center of some dry brown materials, acting as a bulking agent and breaking down leachate from the cheese or dairy.

 • The bigger the compost bin, the better.
 Bigger compost bins do a better job of composting animal food scraps.
 They can accommodate large compost piles, which build more heat at the center.
 Hot composting kills pathogens that come from dairy waste.